tritemio/FRETBursts/burstsearch/README.txt

 > echo %path%

-from the ouput I copied the first part that refers to python.
+from the output I copied the first part that refers to python.